aws/sagemaker-python-sdk/README.rst

 **Important: Please review these breaking changes before upgrading.**

 * Older interfaces such as Estimator, Model, Predictor and all their subclasses will not be supported in V3.
-* Please review documentation of interfaces for parameter support in our `V3 examples folder <https://github.com/aws/sagemaker-python-sdk/tree/master/v3-examples>`__.
+* Please see our `V3 examples folder <https://github.com/aws/sagemaker-python-sdk/tree/master/v3-examples>`__ for example notebooks and usage patterns.

 Migrating to V3